nus-cs2103-AY1617S1/addressbook-level4/src/test/data/ManualTesting/TestScript.md

 ### Update Task / Event

-At this point, the following should be displayed on the screen:
+The following should be displayed on the screen:
 1. CS1010S meeting, 19:00 - 21:00
 2. Go to the zoo, 16:00 - 18:00
 3. Buy milk, 19:00